 - Their paws have a covering of fur, which acts like snow shows.

-- Fur on their paws provides insulation as well as a strong grip when they walk on the snow and frozen slippery surfaces.
+- The fur on their paws provides insulation as well as a strong grip when they walk on the snow and frozen slippery surfaces.

 Countercurrent Heat Exchange System

-- Arctic wolves have a special blood circulation mechanism in their paws that reduce heat loss, as their paws have direct contact with the cold snowy surface.
+- Arctic wolves have a special blood circulation mechanism in their paws that reduces heat loss, as their paws have direct contact with the cold snowy surface.

 - In such a way, excessive heat loss is prevented while the paws are also saved from extreme coldness.

-- Such mechanism is also found in the feet of penguins and in the legs of Arctic foxes.
+- Such a mechanism is also found in the feet of penguins and the legs of Arctic foxes.